 - Salinas, S et al (2017).
 Deleterious effect of Usutu virus on human neural cells.
 PLoS Negl.
 Trop Dis.
 11: e0005913.

-The Native Antigen Company prepare recombinant Usutu virus NS1 protein in a proprietary mammalian cell expression system, which generates highly pure NS1 protein in glycosylated form and predominantly in hexameric format.
+The Native Antigen Company prepare recombinant Usutu virus NS1 protein in a proprietary mammalian cell expression system, to generate highly pure NS1 protein in its glycosylated and predominantly hexameric form.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.